 6. Like more info?
 Download our 1-Pager to learn more.

-PowHERhouse is pleased to be working closely with Dianne as an Impact Producer, building relationships, support, momentum, and awareness throughout the film's production and launch.
-Mothers of the Film invites Canadian women to proactively participate in backing and birthing independent film.
 We celebrate these founding Mothers of the Film and invite you to join us as we reimagine how film is financed into the future.

 Thank you to these generous supporters :

-Melanie Rupp Tracey McVicar Sandy Kay Daphne Francis Claudie & Terra Boone Valerie Pringle Tanis Frame Brenda Morrison Sherry Coman Michelle Cole Ticia Heward - PowHERplay.ca Geraldine Whelan Miah Olmsted Nadine Currie Jackson & Anonymous Mothers of the Film
+Melanie Rupp Tracey McVicar Sandy Kay Daphne Francis Claudie & Terra Boone Valerie Pringle Tanis Frame Brenda Morrison Sherry Coman Michelle Cole Ticia Heward - PowHERplay.ca Geraldine Whelan Miah Olmsted Nadine Currie Jackson & additional Anonymous Mothers of the Film

-The Project - Dianne’s journey began six years ago, Canada Day, July 1, 2015, when she set out on an ecological pilgrimage to honour the land, the water, our ancestors, and to search for the wisdom needed to protect the earth for future generations, while simultaneously filming a documentary about the experience.
+Project Details - Dianne’s journey began on Canada Day, July 1, 2015, when she set out on an ecological pilgrimage to honour the land, the water, our ancestors, and to search for the wisdom needed to protect the earth for future generations, while simultaneously filming a documentary about the experience.
 The feature documentary culled from hundreds of hours of filming will be a weave of adventure film, personal reflections, and stunning captures of wildlife and landscapes.
 The people she encounters are indigenous elders she pays her respects to along the way, friends who occasionally join her on the trail, and locals in the communities she passes through.

 “At 50, I found myself at a crossroads with the world no longer making sense.
-In the midst of the COVID-19 pandemic, racial unrest and a recession, a new story has emerged on the Trail, the realization that we will not survive traveling solo.
+In the midst of the COVID-19 pandemic, racial unrest, and a recession, a new story has emerged on the Trail, the realization that we will not survive traveling solo.
 Partnerships with CPAWS and with Charlene SanJenko of PowHERhouse, our Indigenous Impact Producer, are the way we move forward together."